jeromelebel/MongoHub-Mac/README.markdown

 ** 2.7 beta 12 - september 2, 2014 **

-    - Fix in the close behave of a connection window
+    - Fix in the close button of a connection window

 ** 2.7 beta 11 - september 2, 2014 **